BdR76/process_icon_buttons/readme.md

 The script processes the image by going through all `Layer Group`, making it visible and then exporting it to a .PNG file.
 The name of the group determines the export filename.
-For example the group name `btn_play [64]` will result in a file called `btn_play.png` with image size 64x64 pixels.
+For example the group name `btn_play [64]` will result in a file called `btn_play.png` with image size 64 pixel width, new height is adjusted automatically according to aspect ratio of image.

 After you've exported all buttons, you can select different layers and then export again, for example to create a "highlight" version of each button.